-When fresh figs are out, it’s a shame not to eat them, and this Fig Prosciutto Pizza with Arugula couldn’t be easier or more delicious.
+When fresh figs are in season it’s a shame not to eat them, and this Fig Pizza with Prosciutto and Arugula couldn’t be easier or more delicious.

 Why You’ll Love This Recipe

-When fresh figs are out at Farmer’s Markets and grocery stores, grab them!
-This is one of the best pizzas to serve as an appetizer or just to have for yourself.
+When it’s fresh fig season at Farmer’s Markets and grocery stores, grab them!
+This is one of the best ways to serve them as an appetizer or just to have for yourself.

 We’re going full-on easy for this recipe, and here are some good reasons to try it:

-- Salty prosciutto meets fresh arugula and fresh figs in this “no tomato sauce” pizza.
-Arugula pizza is a great appetizer or dinner, and the flavors are amazing!
+- Salty prosciutto meets fresh arugula and fresh figs in this “no tomato sauce” prosciutto pizza recipe.
+It’s great appetizer or dinner, and the flavors are amazing!

 - No need to make pizza dough for this easy recipe!
 Store-bought pizza dough from that good old Trader Joe is perfect.
 Use any store bought variety, or make your own homemade pizza crust.